 What is Socialization?: Videos & Practice Problems

 Socialization is the lifelong process through which individuals learn to become members of society by developing a sense of self, understanding societal norms, values, and beliefs, and adapting behavior across different contexts.
 This process involves learning right from wrong, cultural transmission, and social interaction, which shape personality and social roles.
-Key concepts include the development of self-awareness, social norms, and the influence of significant others and peer groups.
-Understanding socialization enhances comprehension of social structure, social control, and social institutions, essential for grasping social stratification and cultural integration within diverse societies.
+Key concepts include the development of self-awareness, social control, and the influence of significant others and peer groups.
+Understanding socialization enhances comprehension of social structure, social institutions, and cultural integration, essential for grasping social stratification and social mobility within diverse societies.

 What is Socialization?